naelstrof/maim/README.md

 maim (make image) makes an image out of the given area on the given X screen.
 Defaults to the whole screen.

 options
-    -h, --help                         show this message.
+    -h, --help                         Show this message.
-    -s, --select                       manually select screenshot location.
+    -s, --select                       Manually select screenshot location.
 Only works when slop is installed.
-    -d=STRING, --display=STRING        set x display (STRING must be hostname:number.screen_number format) -g=GEOMETRY, --geometry=GEOMETRY   set the region to capture.
-GEOMETRY is in format WxH+X+Y -x=INT                             set the x coordinate for taking an image -y=INT                             set the y coordinate for taking an image -w=INT                             set the width for taking an image -h=INT                             set the height for taking an image -v, --version                      prints version.
+    -xd=STRING, --xdisplay=STRING      Set x display (STRING must be hostname:number.screen_number format) -g=GEOMETRY, --geometry=GEOMETRY   Set the region to capture.
+GEOMETRY is in format WxH+X+Y -x=INT                             Set the x coordinate for taking an image -y=INT                             Set the y coordinate for taking an image -w=INT                             Set the width for taking an image -h=INT                             Set the height for taking an image -d=FLOAT, --delay=FLOAT            Set the amount of time to wait before taking an image.
+    -v, --version                      Prints version.

 slop options
     -nkb, --nokeyboard                 Disables the ability to cancel selections with the keyboard.